eduvpn/eduvpn-common/docs/src/gettingstarted/debugging/fsm.md

-# Finite State Machine
+# Finite state machine

-The eduvpn-common library uses a Finite State Machine internally to keep track of which state the client is in and to communicate data callbacks (e.g. to communicate the Authorization URL in the OAuth process to the client).
+The eduvpn-common library uses a finite state machine internally to keep track of which state the client is in and to communicate data callbacks (e.g. to communicate the Authorization URL in the OAuth process to the client).

 ## Viewing the FSM
 To view the FSM in an image, set the debug variable to `True`.
 This outputs the graph with a `.graph` extension in the client-specified config directory (See [API](../../api/index.html)).
 The format of this graph is from [Mermaid](https://mermaid-js.github.io/mermaid/#/).